JEKO10/Planets-fact/README.md

 ## Project task

 This is a solution to the [Planets fact site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/planets-fact-site-gazqN8w_f).
-This website is 8-page fact site for all planets in our solar system.
+This website is an 8-page fact site for all planets in our solar system.

 ## Project overview

-Home page displays all planets in our solar system which you can select to learn more about.
-There are some basic info about planets like short description, internal structure, surface geology, rotation time, radius, etc. I used React Router Dom for website navigation.
-I also created error page.
-Website is fully responsive.
+The home page displays all planets in our solar system which you can select to learn more about.
+There is some basic info about planets like a short description, internal structure, surface geology, rotation time, radius, etc. I used React Router Dom for website navigation.
+I also created an error page.
+The website is fully responsive.

 ## Built with